 You can read more about the damaging effects of loneliness here…

-Sadly, in the UK, elderly people have been swept to one side of the community so that they become isolated in care homes, but their wisdom has much to offer to the younger generations.
-Progressive communities in the Netherlands have begun to integrate the generations, by having nursery school children visit the elderly and they have also established inter-generational living between students and the elderly.
+Sadly, in the UK, older people have been swept to one side of the community so that they become isolated in care homes, but their wisdom has much to offer to the younger generations.
+Progressive communities in the Netherlands have begun to integrate the generations, by having nursery school children visit older people and they have also established inter-generational living between students and older people.

-Elderly people have a lifetime of stories to tell.
-When an elderly person opens up about how life used to be and what they have experienced over eighty years, then this can have great benefit to younger generations.
+Older people have a lifetime of stories to tell.
+When an older person opens up about how life used to be and what they have experienced over eighty years, then this can have great benefit to younger generations.

-Encouraging elderly people to be integral in their communities should be the norm, rather than the exception.
+Encouraging older people to be integral in their communities should be the norm, rather than the exception.

 At Christmas last year, Sally suspected that her neighbour Brenda* would be alone over the festive period as she never had any visitors.
 So she invited Brenda to spend Christmas Day with herself and her family.

 Brenda was delighted to have something to look forward to and spent time making a traditional plum pudding, together with a Christmas cake to take on the day.

 Sally has two children, aged six and eight, and Brenda spent time reading stories to the children while Sally prepared the meal.
 During dinner, Sally and her husband were surprised to learn that during the war, Brenda had been sent as an evacuee, aged five, from the city to a farm in a small village.
 Brenda told stories of how an enemy airman was captured, and held in the barn for a week, and that she would spy on him as he cried from homesickness, just as she used to do.